RadiantCorium/ostest/README.md

 # Project RADIANCE
 idk i might write smth here at some point lol

+This project literally just started so nothing works yet

 ## Building
 It is recommended to build this project on a Linux environment.
 Other operating systems are untested.